mqalkhatib/HybridCVNet/README.md

 # HybridCVNet
-This is an implementation of "PolSAR Image Classification using a Hybrid Complex-Valued Network (HybridCVNet)" Accepted for Publication on IEEE-GRS. the paper can be accessed through: https://ieeexplore.ieee.org/document/10693615
+This is an implementation of "PolSAR Image Classification using a Hybrid Complex-Valued Network (HybridCVNet)" Accepted for Publication on IEEE-GRSL. the paper can be accessed through: https://ieeexplore.ieee.org/document/10693615